-Please make sure to arrive on the Monterey Campus on June 30th.
+Please make sure to arrive at Asilomar Conference Center on June 30th.
 You should plan your departure for Saturday, July 28th before 5:00 pm.
 If you arrive earlier than the 30th or leave later than the 28th you will need to make arrangements for your stay.

 If your itinerary changes, please email MiddCOREadmissions@middlebury.edu with the updated information.